mek413/bamazon/README.md

 Bamazon

 ## Description
-Bamazon is an Amazon-like storefront with the MySQL.
+Bamazon is an Amazon-like storefront using Node and MySQL.

 ## Results
 The app will take in orders from customers and deplete stock from the store's inventory.